 - Flexible and adaptable

 Now, you may think that everyone would like a bubbly, fun-loving, and entertaining ESFP personality in their life.
 However, this may not always be the case.
-Each one of the 16 MBTI personality types represents a combination of different preferences and cognitive functions.
-Thus, some of these types from the MBTI spectrum possess features that are highly compatible with the ESFP ones, while others’ preferences clash with ESFP’s dominant traits.
+Each one of the 16 personality types represents a combination of different preferences and cognitive functions.
+Thus, some of these types from the personality spectrum possess features that are highly compatible with the ESFP ones, while others’ preferences clash with ESFP’s dominant traits.

 ESFP Best Matches